TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

-In case you have SSH/FTP access to the server, copy the directory :file:`site_package` (including all files and sub-directories) to the following directory in your TYPO3 instance: `typo3conf/ext/`.
+In case you have SSH/FTP access to the server, copy the directory :file:`site_package` (including all files and sub-directories) to the following directory in your TYPO3 instance: :file:`typo3conf/ext/`.

 If you do not have SSH/FTP access, create a ZIP file of the **content** of your :file:`site_package` folder.
-It is important that the ZIP archive does not contain the directory `site_package` and its files and directories inside this folder.
+It is important that the ZIP archive does not contain the directory :file:`site_package` and its files and directories inside this folder.
 The files and folders must be directly located on the first level of ZIP archive.